alex-lorson/alex-lorson.github.io/_pages/projects.md

 ## Art reproductions

-Once in a while I help people to digitalise their art.
+Once in a while, I help people to digitalise their art.
 This means I reproduce artwork in form of vector graphics which results in high resolution art that is reproducable.
 I have recently finished a reproduction for the family of a late artist.

 <center><img src="/images/2faces.png" alt="reproduction" class="centerImage" width="600"/></center>